 Kids | Three; Jordyn Elliott, Tad Elliot & Jada Elliot |

-Net Worth | $16 million |
+Net Worth | $16 Million |

 Social Media | Instagram, Twitter |

-Merchandise | Spurs Rookie Card, Signed Index Card (NBA All-Star) |
+Merchandise | Spurs Rookie Card, Signed Card (NBA All-Star) |

 Jersey Number | 32 |

-Last Updated | March, 2023 |
+Last Updated | December 2024 |

 Sean Elliott was born in Tucson, Arizona, the United States.
 His parents are Robert Elliott and Odiemae Elliott.